coha-it/wp-das-neue-fuehren/wp-content/plugins/wp-user-avatar/readme.txt

 == Changelog ==

-= 3.1.8 =
+= 3.2.4 =
-* Fixed issue with global site access not correctly working.
-* Added success color to registration form notice.
-* Fixed bug admin bar control wasn't working.
+* Fixed bug where user role selection on registration wasn't working.
+* Fixed responsiveness issue in Gerbera member directory theme.

+= 3.2.3 =
-* Fixed bug where specifying custom roles for registration forms didn't work.
+* Fixed bug where custom content protection message wasn't properly formatted.
-* Improved sanitization and escaping of data in settings pages.
-* Auto paragraphed form custom messages.
+* Escaped html attributes in html response returned on ajax form request.
+* Removed display-name as title for user profile in member directory.

-= 3.1.7 =
+= 3.2.2 =
-* Enhancement: JS scripts are now conditionally loaded.
-* Fixed display issue in perfecto lite themes.
+* Added a new admin page header.
-* Added custom message when logged in users view a login and signup page.
+* Add redirect_to query parameter when Global Access redirects to a login page.
-* Added compatibility with peters login redirect.
-* Fixed incorrect avatar size retrieval.
-* Fixed Warning: array_reduce() expects parameter 1 to be array, null given.

 See the [changelog file](https://plugins.svn.wordpress.org/wp-user-avatar/trunk/changelog.txt) for full change log information.